-Members of the Audit Committee are Harvey J. Bay, Gary L. Billingsley (Chair) and Val L. Michasiw.
-The majority of the members of the Audit Committee are independent and each member is financially literate.
+Members of the Audit Committee are, Gary L. Billingsley (Chair) and Val L. Michasiw.
+Two members of the Audit Committee are independent and each member is financially literate.

-Name of Audit Committee Member Independent Financially Literate Education and Experience Harvey J. Bay Yes Yes Harvey J. Bay is a member of the Chartered Professional Accountants Saskatchewan.
-He has over 25 years of financial experience in the resource industry.
-Mr. Bay is the former Chief Financial Officer of Wescan Goldfields Inc. and Star Diamond Corporation.
-Mr. Bay has also worked in various financial roles with Claude Resources Inc., Hudson Bay Mining and Smelting Co. and Saskatchewan Mining and Development Corporation (the predecessor of Cameco Corporation).
-Mr. Bay is also a director of Star Diamond Corporation, and a former director of 49 North Resource Fund Inc. Gary L. Billingsley Yes Yes Gary L. Billingsley is a non-practicing professional accountant and member of the Chartered Professional Accountants Saskatchewan and a member of the Association of Professional Engineers and Geoscientists of Saskatchewan.
+Name of Audit Committee Member Independent Financially Literate Education and Experience Gary L. Billingsley Yes Yes Gary L. Billingsley is a non-practicing professional accountant and member of the Chartered Professional Accountants Saskatchewan and a member of the Association of Professional Engineers and Geoscientists of Saskatchewan.
 Mr. Billingsley has over 30 years of financial experience and 40 years of geological experience in the resource industry.
-Mr. Billingsley is a director and officer of Canadian Platinum Corp. and a former director of Great Western Minerals Group Ltd., Great Western Diamonds Corp., Athabasca Potash Inc., and Star Diamond Corporation Val L. Michasiw Yes Yes Val L. Michasiw is the Administrative Assistant to the President and CEO of Star Diamond Corporation, a publicly traded diamond exploration company whose shares are listed on the TSX, a position she has held since October of 2005.
-Previously Ms. Michasiw was the Corporate Secretary-Treasurer of Claude Resources Inc., a publicly traded gold and oil and gas corporation whose shares are listed on the TSX and AMEX, a position which she had held since March, 2000.
+Mr. Billingsley is a director and officer of Aurex Energy Corp.
+Director of Thunderbird Resources Limited, Director of Hanstone Gold Corp, and a former director of Great Western Minerals Group Ltd., Great Western Diamonds Corp., Athabasca Potash Inc., and Shore Gold Inc. (now Star Diamond Corporation).
+Valerie L. Michasiw Yes Yes Valerie L. Michasiw was previously the Administrative Assistant of Star Diamond Corporation, a publicly traded diamond exploration company whose shares are listed on the TSX, a position she held from October of 2005 until early 2025.
+Previously Ms. Michasiw was the Corporate Secretary-Treasurer of Claude Resources Inc., a publicly traded gold and oil and gas corporation whose shares were listed on the TSX and AMEX, a position which she had held since March, 2000.
 Ms. Michasiw had been with Claude Resources Inc. since 1984 working in the areas of Investor Relations and Corporate Development.